 Almost all European languages share countless cognates with English thanks to their shared roots, history, and evolution.
 Take the English words "identification," "attention," and "direction," for example.
-The very same words exist in French with the very same ending and just a slightly different pronunciation.
+The very same words exist in French with the exact same ending and just a slightly different pronunciation.

-These cognates are your friends and can make your language learning much easier and faster.
+These cognates are your friends and can make learning French much easier and faster.

 Here's a handy list of French words that you already know thanks to cognates.
-And, you can get started with these:
+And you can get started with these:

 Now that you've got the French sounds down as well as some basic vocabulary, it's time to start tackling grammar.

 Don't worry!
 We'll help make it as fun as possible.
 Here are a few things that can help: